AVME is an incredible project.

 What is AVME?

-The AVME Foundation.
-AVME is a decentralized entity at present.
-The foundation is seeking to attain legal status as development progresses.
-This will incubate developers, contributors, and direct growth in a fair, well-governed fashion.
+AVME is a decentralized entity.
+The foundation is seeking legal status as development progresses.
+And, will incubate developers, contributors, and direct growth in a fair fashion.

 It makes perfect sense to start out with a foundation, as there will inevitably be interaction with corporate involvement in the future.
 Think sharing signatures with the likes of Symantec, Avast, AVG, Microsoft.
 These are the levels I am anticipating.